-Annually control 10% of all boneseed in the Ngawi area and annually monitor and control areas where boneseed has been controlled previously.
-(Ngawi area - a radius of 1.5km to the rear of the Ngawi township, Palliser Bay).
+Annually expand the control area by a minimum of 10% of all infestations in the Ngawi area and annually monitor and control areas where boneseed has been controlled previously.
+(Ngawi area- a radius of 1.5km to the rear of the Ngawi township, Palliser Bay).